AlanFernandoS/TensorFlow-Audio-Recognition-Tutorial-Fixed/README.md

       );
 ```
 Have a nice developing jornal, let me know any question, i will put here my project working, so you are free to download and make your own experiments.
-And the solution of Mismatch in sampling rate for speech-commands in TensorFlow.
+#### And the solution of Mismatch in sampling rate for speech-commands in TensorFlow.
+You can see the problem that is on https://github.com/tensorflow/tfjs/issues/3845#issuecomment-731778387